GrupoDiana/BRT-Documentation/docs/osc/source.md

 #### Return

-A confirmation is sent back to the sender: `/source/addLineIn <string source_id> <bool loaded> <string description>` The return message will refer to the `source_id`, indicating `loaded=true`if the source is successfuly loaded and `loaded=false` if not.
+A confirmation is sent back to the sender: `/source/addLineIn <string source_id> <bool loaded> <string description>` The return message will refer to the `source_id`, indicating `loaded=true`if the source is successfuly loaded <!--and `loaded=false` if not.
 In both cases a `description`is added to give more details.

 #### Example

 BeRTA receives: `/source/addLineIn source1 1 DirectivityModel`

-BeRTA sends back to the sender: `/source/addLineIn source1 true success` or `/source/addLineIn source1 false error: not a valid channel`
+BeRTA sends back to the sender: `/source/addLineIn source1 true` <!--or `/source/addLineIn source1 false error: not a valid channel`

 <!----------------------------------------------------------------------------------->
 ---